 If you keep going straight this will take you to a bridge over the meromictic lake at the end of the beach, turning left will take you around the lake to the camp site.

 If your not too tired, you can carry on hiking further into the park.
-At the end of the beach you will find a pathway that takes you to Teluk Kampi, the most remote of all the beaches in the park.
+At the end of the beach you will find a pathway that takes you to Teluk Kampi, the most remote of all the beaches in the park that you can hike to.

 More Beaches to Visit in the National Park :